persinammon/hotel-reservation-app/README.md

 - Mockito to mock Service class
 - IntelliJ is the recommended IDE for running this code

+### Note on Project

+The test suite in `src/test/java` is in particular very comprehensive.

 ### Note on Branching History

 `dev` branch is to save changes when convenient, and does not necessarily compile.